hplgit/pysketcher/README.do.txt

 Such figures can easily be *interactively* made using a lot of drawing programs.
 A Pysketcher figure, however, is defined in terms of computer code.
-This gives a great advantage: geometric features can be parameterized in term of variables, as here:
+This gives a great advantage: geometric features can be parameterized in term of variables.
+Geometric variations are then trivially generated, and complicated figures can be built as a hierarchy of simpler elements.

+Here is a very simple figure that illustrates how geometric features are parameterized by variables (H, R, L, etc.):

 FIGURE: [doc/src/tut/fig-tut/vehicle0_dim, width=600 frac=0.6]

-One can then quickly change parameters, here to `R=0.5; L=5; H=2` and `R=2; L=7; H=1`, and get new figures that would be tedious to draw manually in an interactive tool.
+One can then quickly change parameters, below to `R=0.5; L=5; H=2` and `R=2; L=7; H=1`, and get new figures that would be tedious to draw manually in an interactive tool.

 FIGURE: [doc/src/tut/fig-tut/vehicle_v23, width=800]

-Another major feature of Pysketcher is the ability to let animate the sketch.
-Here is an example of a very simple vehicle on a bumpy road, where the solution of a differential equation (upper blue line) is fed back to the sketch to make a vertical displacement of the spring and other objects in the vehicle, "view animation": "http://hplgit.github.io/bumpy/doc/src/mov-bumpy/m2_k1_5_b0_2/index.html" (the animation was created by
+Another major feature of Pysketcher is the ability to let the sketch be dynamic and make an animation of the time evolution.
+Here is an example of a very simple vehicle on a bumpy road, where the solution of a differential equation (upper blue line) is fed back to the sketch to make a vertical displacement of the spring and other objects in the vehicle.
+"View animation": "http://hplgit.github.io/bumpy/doc/src/mov-bumpy/m2_k1_5_b0_2/index.html" (the animation was created by
 "this Pysketcher script": "https://github.com/hplgit/bumpy/blob/master/doc/src/fig-bumpy/bumpy_road_fig.py").

 FIGURE: [http://hplgit.github.io/bumpy/doc/src/mov-bumpy/m2_k1_5_b0_2/tmp_frame_0030.png, width=600]